The learning success blog

 Fast ForWord Endorsed As One Of The Most Powerful Reading Tools

 The Fast ForWord reading and language program has received an official re-endorsement from the Council of Administrators of Special Education (CASE).
 Fast ForWord’s CASE endorsement now enters its 7th year and will extend through December 2024.
-Read the Businesswire announcement here.
+Read the Businesswire announcement here

 Developed for struggling readers, Fast ForWord is a unique 3-in-1 program that simultaneously develops reading, cognitive, and social-emotional learning skills to efficiently build reading and learning skills.
 Included in the Fast ForWord suite of exercises is Reading Assistant, an innovative guided reading tool that uses speech verification technology to support and listen to students as they read aloud, acting as a guided reading coach.